Texas doctor who wrote op-ed about intentionally violating state's abortion ban sued under new law

 "I fully understood that there could be legal consequences — but I wanted to make sure that Texas didn't get away with its bid to prevent this blatantly unconstitutional law from being tested," Braid wrote.

-On Monday, Oscar Stilley of Arkansas, a former lawyer who was disbarred and convicted of tax evasion and conspiracy in 2010, sued Baird in Bexar County, where San Antonio is located.
+On Monday, Oscar Stilley of Arkansas, a former lawyer who was disbarred and convicted of tax evasion and conspiracy in 2010, sued Braid in Bexar County, where San Antonio is located.

 "On information and belief, Defendant has allowed his own personal ideology to cause him to violate the express provisions of Senate Bill 8, despite the potential consequences," the lawsuit reads.